 Planning your own bikepacking trip

 • Do some research as to what style of bike setup will work best for you, and consider the kit that you want to take.
 Bikepacking allows you to ride free – fire trail, single track, hike-a-bike are all much more possible with a lighter setup.
 I have found bikepacking.com to be really helpful and is now my most commonly used resource.
 I like it so much I’m a collective member now.
 I also got the knowledge and inspiration to go by watching youtube videos from different vloggers to get ideas and inspiration (for example, a good start is Ryan van Duzer and Path Less Pedaled, and for bikes and tech the idiosyncratic JOM from gravelcyclist is a favourite).
+I also can really relate to the pros and cons of credit card bikepacking shared by MatthewNorway.

 • Not every bike setup is good for every type of bike – partly because of geometry, partly because of type of riding you might do.
 I do need different bags for my XC MTB vs my gravel bike – see below.
+I also now have an amazing custom-spec Tumbleweed Stargazer – a gravel bike with mountain bike wheels and gearing – it will pretty much go anywhere!

 • Invest in a couple of really good pairs of knicks – a great chamois and knick fit that is right for you makes a massive difference.
 Having tried many, I personally find Black Sheep to be most comfortable, but not necessarily longest lasting (Santini wins here in my experience).